The moral burden of working for and with polluting industries

 Social pressure and lack of acceptance

-“There were protests in front of the offices of the company I work for, and when I was going to work, I actually recognised some of the people I marched with just a year ago.” - Antoine
+“There were protests in front of the offices of the company I work for, and when I was going to work, I recognized some of the people I marched with just a year ago.” - Antoine

 Not everyone feels conflicted about working for big oil.
 Antoine, 25, who works for a French oil and gas company, believes that he can drive the change towards a sustainable future from within the industry.

-Antoine grew up in rural southeast France, and has always felt attached to nature.
-“My dream has always been to become an engineer like my cousins, and since I was ten, I knew I would specialise in renewables,” he said.
+Antoine grew up in rural southeast France and has always felt attached to nature.
+“My dream has always been to become an engineer like my cousins, and since I was ten, I knew I would specialize in renewables,” he said.
 After graduating in Paris, Antoine got an internship and then a job working for an oil and gas giant in the renewables department.

 “During my internship and even earlier, during my studies, I was volunteering with associations fighting for the climate.
 I was learning a lot about climate change.
 At some point, I was at the crossroads, wondering if I was going to put pressure on society as a citizen or if I could be a part of the solution from within [the industry],” he said.

 These two parts of his life sometimes collide.
-“There were protests in front of the offices of the company I work for, and when I was going to work, I actually recognised some of the people I marched with just a year ago.”
+“There were protests in front of the offices of the company I work for, and when I was going to work, I recognized some of the people I marched with just a year ago.”